db-lab/portfolio/bike_store_analysis/bike_store.md

 ## 2    Rowlett Bikes          0.094900
 ## 3    Baldwin Bikes          0.105390
 ```
-We see that Baldwin Bikes' average discount rate falls in the middle of the three stores.
+Baldwin Bikes' average discount rate falls in the middle of the three stores.
 The takeaway is that they are likely not employing a significantly different discount strategy.
 Is it possible they are pushing customers to purchase more items at a time?

 ```r